Geographical Information

 Conflict

 Post-independent Zimbabwe recorded one of its highest numbers of conflict-induced displacement between 1980 – 1987 with the Gukurahundi massacres in Matabeleland and Midlands that saw thousands of Ndebele people displaced from the Southwestern part of the country into the crowded cities and beyond (Ibid).
-In 2009, there were 15,000 internally displaced persons in Zimbabwe as a result of conflict, the number dropped to 280 in 2012, and by the end of 2021, no one was reported to have been displaced because of conflict (IDMC, 2022).
+In 2009, there were 15,000 internally displaced persons in Zimbabwe as a result of conflict and violence, the number dropped to 280 in 2012, and by the end of 2021, no one was reported to have been displaced because of conflict (IDMC, 2022).

 Disaster